The Advanced Content Marketing Principles Basic Guides Won't Tell You

 Content writing, like any other type of art, benefits from consistent up-skilling.

-In order to gain confidence and ensure you’re hitting the target with every single piece of content you produce, remember to:
+To gain confidence and ensure you’re hitting your targets with every piece of content, remember to:

 - Focus on making an emotional connection with your reader (this stems from truly understanding the motivation and psychology behind your content and your audience)

-- Drive your points home with relatable examples and always explain the ‘why’ behind the ‘what’ (doing so will lift your content above the fluff and regurgitation that we all strive to avoid writing and reading)
+- Drive your points home with relatable examples and always explain the ‘why’ behind the ‘what’ (doing so will lift your content above the fluff and regurgitation in the SERPs)

 - Create a process for self-accountability to ensure you’re giving each and every piece of content the self-edit and read through it deserves

-- Declutter your copy by consistently returning to the basic copywriting principles we sometimes overlook
+- Declutter your copy by consistently returning to basic copywriting principles we sometimes overlook

 If you’re interested in learning more about my own writing and editing processes, check out the Grizzle Content Operations Playbook where Grizzle’s founder, Tom Whatley, and myself outline the end-to-end processes that we use to plan, create, and distribute content for dozens of clients every month.